 A few years ago, one of the big buzz word phrases was “Dysfunctional Family.”

 When examining that phrase and its teachings, most of us realized that our childhood fit the definition.
 No matter how much our parents loved us, most of us have experienced a lot of dysfunctional living in our childhood.

-During our childhood, our parents model many things for us.
+our parents model many things for us.

 One of the most important things parents model

 You see, we perceive what God is like

 It is God's will that all parents express His love to their children through their words and actions.

 God wants parents to demonstrate to their children the kind of love Father God gives.
 We naturally perceive what our heavenly Father is like by looking at what are earthly parents are like.

 When parents misrepresent God's love,